AwaisHus/Log-Function/README.md

 - Captures the user's IP address.
 - Grabs the user's MAC address.
 - Records the user's input.
-- It logs the time when the action took place.
+- Logs the time when the action took place.

 This simple addition enhances our website's security and helps us identify and address issues more efficiently.